Wednesday, November 6, 2024

 The issue is that a view that the essential nature of European colonialism still exists today leads to a bunch of inconsistencies that make political planning for a better world basically impossible.

-For example, where radical advocates of decolonization feel they have the strongest argument for the persistence of colonial rule writ large is with countries that began as settler-colonial projects, mainly nations in North America.
+Where radical advocates of decolonization feel they have the strongest argument for the persistence of colonial rule writ large is with countries that began as settler-colonial projects, mainly nations in North America.
 After all, the Canadian state born of France and Britain’s colonial projects settled itself on land that was already inhabited by Indigenous communities.
 The Canadian state then committed cultural genocide to those Indigenous inhabitants right up until the second half of the 20th century.
 The lack of historical justice through reparations, adequate funding of reserves and denial of cultural genocide are major issues persisting in Canada today.

 Not to mention, if the Canadian state is being dismantled for a full-scale land-back initiative, there’s the issue of where to put the 36-some-odd million people who now must leave.
 Do they go to France and Britain?
-Or maybe just anywhere in Europe will suffice.
+Or maybe just anywhere in Europe will suffice?

-The call for full-scale land-back also begs the question: What are the metrics for determining colonizers who should lose their property and emigrate and those who are exempt?
+The call for land-back also begs the question: What are the metrics for determining colonizers who should lose their property and emigrate and those who are exempt?

 Is, say, a Yemenis migrant settled in Canada who has fled from the vicious Saudi Regime — which Canada has close economic ties to despite being a genocidal-maniac monarchy — a colonizer because they secured their path to citizenship and perhaps even was able to afford a mortgage and start a family?
 If yes, it’s certainly ironically cruel to tell this hypothetical Yemenis person, a product themselves of an outsider nation attacking their own right to self-governance, that they have to pack up and return their family to a war-torn country that Canada, through funding Saudi arms, certainly has indirect responsibility for creating the unlivable conditions of.

-If this hypothetical person is exempt from a decolonial land-back movement given their oppressed-migrant status, then what about the working poor in Canada, or Black Canadians who are descendants of slavery?
+Moreover, if this hypothetical person is exempt from a decolonial land-back movement given their oppressed-migrant status, then what about the working poor in Canada, or Black Canadians who are descendants of slavery?
 To go with the latter group scenario, does that mean that Black Canadians who through ancestry testing are determined to not be the descendants of slaves also have to leave on the grounds that they are colonizers as well?

 At a certain point, it appears the only reliable metric would be if you’re White or not.
 Chances are, if you’re a White Canadian, you’re either a descendant of the British or French peoples who settled in Canada or are a descendant of other European nations — many of them having their own colonial empires at one point in history, or at least not being colonized themselves — that came to settle in Canada.

 Changing the focus from Canada makes the issue even more complex as the nation’s slow severing of ties to Britain was more of a product of non-violent negotiations aided by a centuries-in-the-making general cultural attrition towards early Modern-era colonial rulership.
 Consider, for example, the United States, which broke from colonial rule from Britain in an extremely violent revolutionary war.
-Though still settlers of a colonial project, the American revolutionaries viscerally rejected colonial rule to an extent.
+Though still settlers of a colonial project, the American revolutionaries viscerally rejected colonial rule (to an extent).

-The point is these questions are impossible to answer.
+These questions are impossible to answer.
 The notion that there could ever be a science to determine who is more colonizer or less colonizer based on some criteria for oppression points is hopelessly misguided and helplessly unserious in terms of alleviating injustice in society.

 An opponent of this position might ask: What about the decrying of Israel as a settler colonial state?
 If you aren’t for decolonizing society after all, how can you stand up for Palestinian independence?